 - Beginning July 1, 2008, all applications, including common application, reapplication and continuing application, will include the following questions: - a) Have you ever pled guilty to or no contest or been convicted of any felony?
 Yes/No - b) Within the past 10 years, have you pled guilty to or no contest or otherwise been convicted of a misdemeanor crime involving violence or the threat of violence in any court?
-Yes/No - Are you currently required to register as a sex offender in any state?
+Yes/No - c) Are you currently required to register as a sex offender in any state?
 Yes/No - d) Have you been dismissed or suspended from a college or university for disciplinary reasons within the last 5 years ("Dismissed for disciplinary reasons" means a permanent separation from an institution due to conduct or behavior.
 "Suspended for disciplinary reasons" means a sanction imposed for disciplinary reasons that results in a student leaving school for a fixed period but not permanently.)
-Yes/No

-- 2. All applications are received in Enrollment Services.
-Those students who indicate "yes" to any of the above, will receive a letter stating that the applicant must provide NDSCS with a criminal history record including any pending adult charges.
-If sanctions were imposed, an official copy of letter(s) or documents which indicate the nature of the sanctions imposed and which confirm the completion of all sanctions imposed is required. - 3.
+Yes/No - Those students who indicate "yes" to any of the above, will receive a letter stating that they must complete a background check and provide a personal narrative explaining the details of their criminal history. - 3.
 All documentation (criminal history checks and letters or documentations) must be received 15 days prior to the start of the term for the applicant to be considered for admission.
-If a student does not choose to attend after being admitted, and then wishes to be reconsidered for admission for a following term, the applicant must resubmit a current criminal history check and letters or documentation.
+If a student does not choose to attend after being admitted, and then wishes to be reconsidered for admission for a following term, the applicant may be required to complete a current background check.
 If a student is admitted, the documentation will be attached to the admission file, and kept until the file is purged as per the document retention schedule. - 4.
 The Behavioral Intervention Team will determine if a student will be admitted to NDSCS and/or determine if any conditions will be imposed.
 This team meets regularly, pending need.
-Participation of over 50 percent of the membership is required to meet quorum, the co-chairs are voting members, and the administrative liaison does not participate in meeting discussions or voting. - 5.
+Participation of over 50 percent of the membership is required to meet quorum, the co-chairs

+- are voting members, and the administrative liaison does not participate in meeting discussions or voting. - 5.
 If the student is admitted, an addendum to the letter of admission will be sent to the student and placed in the student's admission file.
 The addendum will note conditions under which the student will be admitted, and the student may be required to meet with the designated College official by a scheduled date prior to starting classes. - 6.
 If the student is not admitted, the student will be informed via letter. - 7.
-A student who is denied admission, or chooses to appeal the conditions under which admission is allowed, may appeal by providing a written statement to the vice president for student affairs within five working days of receiving the committee's decision; the vice president's decision is final - Copies of the student's criminal history check and letters or documentation cannot be shared with other non-NDSCS agencies, offices or departments. - A number of curriculums require various types of criminal background checks.
+A student who is denied admission, or chooses to appeal the conditions under which admission is allowed, may appeal by providing a written statement to the vice president for student affairs within five working days of receiving the committee's decision; the vice president's decision is final. - Copies of the student's criminal history check and letters or documentation cannot be shared with other non-NDSCS agencies, offices or departments. - A number of curriculums require various types of criminal background checks.
 Prospective students are strongly encouraged to discuss these with the NDSCS Admissions office for further information and guidance.